briatte/dsr/exercise-05/README.md

 Use the email subject __"DSR: Answers to Exercise 5, Group 01"__, where `01` once again designates your group number.
 That information should also appear at the top of your script, in the code header.

 Make sure to complete the rest of the code header with your feedback.
+I'm interested in what you feel you have and have _not_ understood so far in the course, and what you find most difficult with it.
+Feedback on the exercise is also naturally welcome.

 ---